fridaysystems/inventory-presser/readme.txt

 = 10.2.0 =
 * [Added] Adds CSS for the Grid widget and shortcode.
 Previously, the styles that styled this widget lived in the _dealer theme.
+* [Changed] Upgrades the version of flexslider embedded in this plugin to the latest version, 2.7.2.
+This changes the previous and next arrow buttons from their location in the top right of photos to the left and right sides of the frame how most sliders operate.
 * [Fixed] Fixes a bug where menu args were assumed to exist before using them to identify a specific menu this plugin modifies.

 = 10.1.0 =